-Section 4.02.
+Section 4.01.
 Annual Distribution, Consolidation, and Harvest.
 Each Member hereby acknowledges and agrees that the aggregate allocation of Groundfish authorized by Amendment 16 and GARFO to the Sector ("Sector ACE") shall be harvested in accordance with the Harvesting Rules, which are set forth as Exhibit C hereto, and the provisions for allocation set forth in Exhibit B hereto.
 Consistent with Exhibit B, prior to the commencement of the Fishing Year, the Board shall make an initial distribution of the Sector's ACE to members based on the Members' fishing history ("Individual ACE").
 After the initial allocation of ACE is made, and at any time during the fishing year, Members are free to transfer, lease, or sell any Individual ACE to any other Member consistent with Section 4.09.
 Members with or without ownership interests in multiple Permits may consolidate ACE to harvest from a single or fewer vessels, provided that the Manager is notified and consents to such transfer.
-See Section 5.10 for further discussion regarding redistribution of ACE.
+See Section 5.10 for further discussion regarding redistribution of ACE, and Exhibit B and Table B.3 for further discussion regarding consolidation of ACE.